polkadot-developers/polkadot-docs/develop/blockchains/deployment/generate-chain-specs.md

 ### Plain Chain Specifications

-To create a plain chain specification, you can use the following command within your project:
+To create a plain chain specification, you can use the following utility within your project:

 ```bash
 chain-spec-builder create -r <RUNTIME_WASM_PATH> <INSERT_COMMAND>